westonphillips/WP-polaris-github-lab-java/README.md

       enabled: true
 ```

-5. Typically the application and project name are auto populated using your GitHub repository but we are going to overide this for the sake of this lab.
-From the Polaris UI, [create an application](https://polaris.blackduck.com/developer/default/polaris-documentation/t_gs-app-superuser) and assign SAST and SCA subscriptions.

-> [!NOTE]
->application name must match what is defined in the workflow, ie. FL-polaris-github-lab-java

 4. We are now going to create a new GitHub Action workflow.
 Below you will see a template that you can copy and past and use as your workflow.
 This utilizes the Black Duck Security Scan GitHub Action.

-It works as is, but you will need to change the value in the workflow  <ins>**polaris_application_name**</ins>, to match the application name you created in the previous labs.
-This will add it to your application as a second project.
+   The code below will works as is, but for our lab we need to make a change.
+Under ### SCANNING: Optional fields, change <ins>**polaris_application_name**</ins> value to match the application name you created in the previous labs.
+Leave the project name as-is and this will add it to your application as a second project in Polaris.

    Go to, GitHub → Project → Actions → New Workflow → Setup a workflow yourself

 ```
 # example workflow for Polaris scans using the Black Duck Action